 WE DON’T DROP COVERAGE

-VPI/Nationwide has the ability to cancel a policy with only ten days’ notice for no reason at all or choose not to renew it when a policyholder’s annual anniversary comes up.
+When you look at the policy wording, which is taken directly from VPI/Nationwide’s policy on their website and applies in most states, VPI/Nationwide has drafted their policy to allow them to cancel your policy with only 10 days’ notice for no reason at all.
+Or they can choose not to renew it when your anniversary comes up.
 Read more >

 WE DON’T EXCLUDE CONDITIONS SPECIFIC TO CERTAIN BREEDS

 One of VPI/Nationwide’s plans provides limited coverage for the things that may be more likely to happen to specific breeds.
 These things are collectively known as congenital or hereditary conditions and include conditions such as cardiac arrhythmia in Boxers or deafness in Dalmatians.
 Read more >

 VPI/Nationwide is a huge company with over 30 individual insurance products.
 They share policyholders' private information to sell their other products, like car and home insurance.
 Read more >